 Monitoring Kubernetes

-The Splunk application is backward compatible with previous versions of Collectord.
-We always recommend upgrading the Splunk application first, and Collectord instances after.
+The Splunk app is backward compatible with previous Collectord versions, so always upgrade the Splunk app first and Collectord afterward.

 Upgrade from version 5.22 to 5.23

-Upgrade the application in Splunk Enterprise or Splunk Cloud.
-Upgrade the collectorforkubernetes image to version 5.23.
-In the ConfigMap, add a section with [input.kubernetes_watch::nodes] to monitor Nodes and be able to fill some of the Node Conditions Tables in the updated application.
-If you are running clusters with thousands of pods, under [general.kubernetes] add watchImplementation = 2 to improve performance.
+Upgrade the application in Splunk Enterprise or Splunk Cloud and bump the collectorforkubernetes image to 5.23.
+To populate the Node Conditions tables in the updated app, add an [input.kubernetes_watch::nodes] section to the ConfigMap so Collectord watches Nodes.
+If you’re running clusters with thousands of pods, set watchImplementation = 2 under [general.kubernetes] for better performance.

 Upgrade from version 5.21 to 5.22

-Upgrade the application in Splunk Enterprise or Splunk Cloud.
-Upgrade the collectorforkubernetes image to version 5.22.
+Upgrade the application in Splunk Enterprise or Splunk Cloud, then upgrade the collectorforkubernetes image to version 5.22.

 Upgrade from version 5.20 to 5.21

-Upgrade the application in Splunk Enterprise or Splunk Cloud.
-Upgrade the collectorforkubernetes image to version 5.21.
+Upgrade the application in Splunk Enterprise or Splunk Cloud, then upgrade the collectorforkubernetes image to version 5.21.

 Upgrade from version 5.19 to 5.20

-Upgrade the application in Splunk Enterprise or Splunk Cloud.
-Upgrade the collectorforkubernetes image to version 5.20.
+Upgrade the application in Splunk Enterprise or Splunk Cloud and bump the collectorforkubernetes image to 5.20.

 Upgrade from version 5.18 to 5.19